thapaRoyal/ImageCompression/README.md

 #  Image Compression (Browser & CDN Only)

-An , production-ready image compression library for JavaScript and TypeScript, designed for browser and CDN usage.
-No Node.js/Sharp dependency.
+image compression library for JavaScript and TypeScript, designed for browser and CDN usage.
 Offers extensive configuration, automatic format selection, and high-quality compression.

 ## Features